dfinity/orbit/GLOSSARY.md

 The status of a request can be one of the following:

-- **Created:** A request is in the created state when it has been submitted to the station canister for evaluation.
-Created requests can be canceled by the user who submitted them.
+- **AwaitingApproval:** A request is in the awaiting approval state when it has been submitted to the station canister for evaluation.
+These requests can be canceled by the user who submitted them.

 - **Approved:** A request is in the approved state when it has passed all rules in the Approval Policy.
 Approved requests can be executed by the station canister.